Schema-Overseer/schema-overseer-local/README.md

 ## FAQ

 - **Q:** Why is this project exists?
 Isn't it too much overhead for such a simple task?<br>
   **A:** It depends on the scale of the different formats you need to support.
-For a few formats - yes, it could be an overhead.
-But in the projects with a lot of different formats to support, such extensive adapter layer could be very useful.
-Also `schema-overseer-local` serve as a fast and simple introduction to the `schema-overseer-service` for even more complicated cases with multiple teams and repositories.
+In case of a few formats to support, `schema-overseer-local` would be an overhead indeed.
+But in the projects with lots of different formats, such extensive adapter layer could be helpful.
+Another goal of `schema-overseer-local` is to serve as a fast and simple introduction to `schema-overseer-service` for sophisticated use cases with multiple teams and repositories to work with.

 - **Q:** How is this project better than an adapter I can code quickly myself?<br>
   **A:** `schema-overseer-local` has three important benefits: